project-a/project-a-jobs/Frontend Developer .md

 * Fluency in German and English

-❗ Please note that we are looking for support in the Munich office of our portfolio company.
+❗ Please note that we are looking for support in the Munich/Berlin office of our portfolio company.
 Eligibility to work within the EU is required as well.

 ### :octocat: What to expect working with our portfolio company?